-The show has run for 24 years on BBC News and BBC World.
-It provides 182 hours of broadcasting for the BBC over the period of a year.
+The show ran for 24 years on BBC News and BBC World.
+It provided 182 hours of broadcasting for the BBC over the period of a year.
 7 TX’s on BBC News and on BBC World.
 Three and a half hours of television over a weekend.

-Currently Dateline London’s BBC World audience is around 12 to 15 million over a weekend as the show is transmitted through the time zones.
+Dateline London’s average BBC World audience was around 12 to 15 million over a weekend as the show is transmitted through the time zones.

 Dateline was described recently as an “oasis of sanity in a very troubled world”.
 Hilary Clinton.